settings icon

 Myth 2: Hell is reserved solely for the worst of evildoers such as cruel dictators and serial killers.
 While there are likely degrees of eternal punishment (Luke 12:47–49), all who refuse God’s mercy must endure His wrath (John 3:18).
 There is heaven, and there is hell; there is no third option.
 While this reality makes the average person uncomfortable, there will be more unrepentant barbers, plumbers, middle school teachers, bricklayers, airline pilots, and accountants in hell than tyrants such as Hitler, Stalin, and Mao.
 Stalin will not be sent to the lake of fire because he murdered millions of his own countrymen; rather, Stalin, like the unrepentant librarian, will suffer in hell because he scorned God’s mercy and rejected Christ.

 Myth 3: A loving God would not send people to hell.
 If, by “love,” one is thinking of an indulgent, enabling, misguided sort of sentimental affection, then there would be no eternal punishment.
 But God is not to be confused with a drowsy old man who winks at his grandchildren’s mischievous antics from a rocking chair.
 God is just (Romans 12:19), and He will repay evil with affliction (2 Thessalonians 1:6).
 Rather than accusing God of being cruel, we should remember hell is reserved for those who, by their own volition, snubbed God’s mercy (Hebrews 2:3).
-Salvation is a free gift for the asking (Ephesians 2:8–9), but the world is filled with those whose minds and hearts are so full of earthly matters they haven’t any room for what God would gladly give them.
+Salvation is a gift free for the asking (Ephesians 2:8–9), but the world is filled with those whose minds and hearts are so full of earthly matters they haven’t any room for what God would gladly give them.
 Ultimately, hell will prove to be a place for those who were willing to settle for less than God’s best.

 Myth 4: A just God would not send people to hell.
 Of all the arguments against hell, this may be the weakest.
 Where else would a just God send rebels who stubbornly and steadfastly refused to repent of their evil?
 Even in our own sometimes corrupt criminal justice system, lawbreakers are sent to prison.
 Should a just God reward hardened evildoers with eternal bliss?
 Additionally, those who will occupy hell will be those who avoided contact, companionship, and communication with the One who made them.
 Why should we think the unrepentant sinner who ran from the presence of God here on earth would be happy in His intimate company in heaven?